 - 1. Click the Add lookup button.

 - 2. Enter a name for the new lookup in the text box.

+- 3. Add a value/label pair.

-- 3. To manually add a value/label pair:
+To manually add a value/label pair:

-- Click the Add lookup value button.

-- Enter a value and/or a label for the lookup.
+- 1. Click the Add lookup value button. - 2.
+Enter a value and/or a label for the lookup.

-To use the Add many function:
+To use the Add many function to add a value/label pair

-- Click the Add many button to open the dialog box. - Select the columns and separator accordingly.
+- 1. Click the Add many button to open the dialog box. - 2.
+Select the columns and separator accordingly.
 If you are pasting data from Microsoft Excel, use the Tab delimiter.
-If you define the wrong delimiter, the tool will import the entire line as the value or the label (whichever is designated as the first column). - Type the values, separators, and/or labels for all the contents or paste the contents from another application.
+If you define the wrong delimiter, the tool will import the entire line as the value or the label (whichever is designated as the first column). - 3.
+Type the values, separators, and/or labels for all the contents or paste the contents from another application.

 After all values or value/label pairs have been added you can sort them in ascending or descending order on either the Value or the Label column.

-Note that once you have sorted the list, you cannot unsort it (except to sort it in reverse order or sort on the other column).
+Note: Once you have sorted the list, you cannot unsort it (except to sort it in reverse order or sort on the other column).

-- 4. Repeat step 3 as necessary. - 5.
+- 4. Repeat step 3 on page 266 to add additional value/label pairs. - 5.
 Click Save.